some-natalie/some-natalie/_recipes/baked-beans.md

 1. Drain and rinse the beans.
 1. Par-cook for an hour or so with the powdered onion, garlic, sage, and the ham bone (if using).
 Boil, then simmer uncovered.
 1. Drain and rinse the beans, reserve bean broth.
 Pick any ham off the bone.
 Set aside.
-1. In a dutch oven, cook pork until fat renders and it's more or less done.
+1. In a dutch oven, cook bacon or salt pork until fat renders and it's more or less done.
 Remove all but a tablespoon or two of fat.
+If not using pork, add a tablespoon or so of fat to the pan.
 1. Add the onion and cook until translucent.
 1. Add in the beans, molasses, dijon mustard, a drop or two of liquid smoke (optional), any bits of ham from the bone, and a couple turns of the pepper mill.
 Add bean broth until the beans are covered, stir.
 1. Bake uncovered at 300°F for 4-6 hours or so, until done.
 Add bean broth water as needed to keep the beans from drying out.